shivachemburkar/WQIP-FY23AR/notes/docs/Carlsbad-Watershed-Management-Area/WQIP-Report/Section3-WQ-Improvements.md

 ### 3.3.1.2 Highest Priority Water Quality Condition Strategy Highlights

 Strategies highlighted in this section include the ultraviolet (UV) bacteria treatment facility strategy, evaluation of the sanitary sewer maintenance and overflow protection strategy, and the pet waste bag dispensers strategy.
 These strategies target FIB reductions through treatment and source control and support progress toward interim and final goals.
-For additional strategies implemented in the Lower San Marcos Creek portion of the HA during the reporting period, refer to Appendix D.
+For additional strategies implemented in the Lower San Marcos Creek portion of the HA during the reporting period, refer to [**Appendix D**](/docs/Appendices/Appendices/Appendix%20D%20-%20Strategies).

 #### Evaluate Sanitary Sewer Maintenance and Overflow Prevention